arnold on Feb 25, 2019

 Creating A Google Ads Campaign

-Here, we are starting in the account we created earlier.
+Here, we are starting in the account we created earlier ( https://ads.google.com/home/ ).
 The first thing we need to do is click on CAMPAIGNS and then the + as shown below:

 You will then need to click NEW CAMPAIGN

-Now, you need to select the type of campaign you want to set up.
-We want our Ads to show up when someone is searching in Google, so select the SEARCH option in the campaign type.
+Now, you need to select the goal of the campaign you want to set up.
+We will set this up manually for this assignment so you can select “Create a campaign without a goal’s guidance.”

 We will be taken to the main campaign settings page.
 At the top give your campaign an appropriate name.
 Google Ads Accounts usually have several campaigns and up to hundreds of Ad Groups.
 It is important to give campaigns and ad groups good names.